Rapporteket/ablanor/README.md

 Contributors submit their code by branchin from the main branch and issuing a pull request.
 After acceptance by peer review the pull request may be merged to the main branch.
 Changes that are accepted in TEST and/or QA environments may be tagged as a new release of th  the package.

 ## Ethics
-Please note that the 'ablanor' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ablanor project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.